mockoon/mockoon.com/CONTRIBUTING.md

 An NPM script automatically copy the desktop release changelogs markdown files to the `public` folder.
 They are then loaded by the desktop application.

+> /!\ For this reason, changelogs markdown files cannot contain custom markdown elements like `##quotation##`.
+Links must also be absolutes.

 ### Download page binaries version

 The latest binaries version on the download page (and documentation menu) is pulled from api.mockoon.com.

 ### Sitemap

-The sitemap is automatically generated after the build and placed in the `public`.
+The sitemap is automatically generated after the build by the `./scripts/generate-sitemap.js` script, and placed in the `public` folder.
 It is split in multiple files by categories of content.